zettajs/zettajs.github.io/recipes/_posts/2014-09-18-IoT-Security-System.md

 ### Retrieving The Driver

-In the Cloud9 IDE on yor Beaglebone, run this command:
+In the Cloud9 IDE on yor BeagleBone, run this command:

     zetta-security-system/$ npm install zetta-microphone-bonescript-driver --save

 > Note the `--save` switch at the end of the command

 > **TIP**
-> Make sure you're in the right project folder on the beaglebone when you try to run this command.
+> Make sure you're in the right project folder on the BeagleBone when you try to run this command.
 The Cloud9 command prompt should look like this after you type in the command:
 > `root@beaglebone:/var/lib/cloud9/zetta-security-system/$ npm install zetta-microphone-bonescript-driver --save`

 ### The Zetta Server